 Over the past two years we have published two new reports with our Missing Medicines allies, the first Pills and Profits: How drug companies make a killing out of public research which shows how taxpayers are funding billions of pounds worth of research into life-changing drugs – only to be told they are too expensive when they need them.
-The second The People’s Prescription: Re-imagining Health Innovation to Deliver Public Value sets out a vision for a health innovation model that is driven by public health need and delivers products at prices that patients and health systems can afford.
+The second The People’s Prescription: Re-imagining Health Innovation to Deliver Public Value sets out a vision for a health innovation model that is driven by public health needs and delivers products at prices that patients and health systems can afford.
+We are currently conducting research exploring these issues in the COVID-19 context.
+We hope to publish this research in 2022.

-Click on the images below to learn more about STOPAIDS’ access to medicines work:
+Click on the image below to learn more about STOPAIDS’ access to medicines work: